sai-phani255/Invisible/README.md

 # Invisible
 This code makes you invisible if you put a Red color cloth in front of you.

-For execution type : python invisible.py
+For execution type : python invisible.py      in anaconda prompt

-  in anaconda prompt
+Press 's' to quit the frame